awslabs/amazon-cloudwatch-publisher/README.md

 the [CloudWatch Agent](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html).

 The purpose of this tool is to expand CloudWatch monitoring support to additional platforms, essentially any that can run Python.
-It has been explicitly tested (and includes daemon installers for) on MacOS and a Raspberry Pi.
+It has been explicitly tested on (and includes daemon installers for) MacOS and the Raspberry Pi.

 ## Getting Started